Amazon’s marketplace is getting more and more cut-throat. With increased competition, it’s getting harder to take your slice of the pie.

 #5: Split Test

-Generally speaking, people in digital marketing test everything.
+Online business models let you test everything.
 Titles, images, pricing, email subject lines… you should be continually testing and optimizing, finding out what works and what doesn’t.

 If there’s a significant difference in results between the two versions, you can chalk that up to the variable you changed.